- 200g starter

 Feedback: more malt and more chew needed.

-We love English muffins, visit this but we dislike waking up early in the morning to make muffins from scratch.
+We love English muffins, but we dislike waking up early in the morning to make muffins from scratch.
 Cook’s Illustrated’s Baking Illustrated booklet has a recipe for English muffin bread that looked easily adaptable to overnight rise and a quick morning bake in the toaster oven.